HunorMarton/svg-tutorial/src/content/svg/snowman.md

 ---
+day: 10
-title: "Day 10: How to Draw a Snowman with SVG"
+title: How to Draw a Snowman with SVG
 component: Snowman
 description: In this example we draw a Snowman with SVG and practice radial gradients.
-image: snowman
+id: snowman
 previous:
   title: Gradient
   link: gradient